HaxeFoundation/nekovm.org/www/pages/doc/ffi.md

 - `int nargs` : the number of arguments stored into `args`.
 - `value *exc` : a value pointer to store an exception if it's raised in a subcall.
 If `NULL`, exceptions will not be caught and will go through your C function, which is calling `val_callEx`.

-The function `f` must have either a variable number of arguments (`VAR_ARGS`) or the exact `nargs` number of arguments, or an exception will be raised.
+The function `f` must have either a variable number of arguments (`VAR_ARGS`) or the exact `nargs` number of arguments or an exception will be raised.

 If the call is successful, the value returned by `f` is returned by `val_callEx`.

-Here are other way of doing callbacks :
+Here is another way of doing callbacks :

 - `val_call0(value f)` : call the function `f` with 0 arguments.
 - `val_call1(value f, value arg)` : call the function `f` with 1 argument.